jesse-gallagher/p2-maven-plugin/README.md

 ### Features

 - Added resolution of features from available `p2`-layout repositories when the protocol is "file"
-- Adjust plugin resolution to be a bit more correct
+- Adjust plugin resolution to be a bit more correct (previously it would match `com.foo.bar` to a plugin named `com.foo.bar.baz`)
+- Added ability to specify p2 artifacts in `featureDefinition` blocks

 ### Minor Changes